Equus altidens: Taxonomy

-Equus altidens was first described in 1915 from remains at the early Middle Pleistocene Sussenborn locality in Germany.
+Equus altidens was first described in 1915 from fossilised remains at the early Middle Pleistocene Sussenborn locality in Germany.
 Most recent authors consider the species Equus marxi also known from Sussenborn to be a junior synonym of E. altidens.
 The majority of authors have suggested the species is related to other "stenonine" equines known from Early Pleistocene of Europe such as Equus stenonis, which are thought to be more closely related to living zebras and asses than to true horses.
 Some authors have suggested a closer relationship to asses than to zebras for E. altidens.
 Some authors have placed the species in the subgenus Sussemionus, or place it with other "stenonines" in the separate genus Allohippus.

 "Orce Man", a supposed archaic human fossil from the Early Pleistocene of Spain, was later determined to actually be the skull remains of a juvenile of this species, (though true human presence at the site was later confirmed from other remains).